sgoldenlab/simba/docs/tutorial.md

 ### Step 12: Merge Frames
-Merge all chosen plots into a frames.
+Merge all the generated plots from the previous step into a frame.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/mergeframes.PNG" width="121" height="62" />